pnp/sp-starter-kit/source/react-people-directory/README.md

 # People Directory web part

 This web part provides you the ability to add a searchable people directory.
 A people search box and alphabet list are provided to enable both searching by name as well as selecting a specific letter.
-This web part requires no configuration and utilizes the people search API to surface people results.
+This web part requires no configuration and utilizes the people search API to surface people results, i.e. `/_api/search/query`.

 ![People Directory](../../assets/images/components/part-people-directory.gif)